 Have you managed to lock in clients yet?

 We began with cricket, through our association with Gujarat Titans.
 We are working with several brands right now.
 Every brand that we worked with, between FoxyMoron and us are brands that are curious and very keen to get on the Metaverse.

 We’re staying completely away from crypto and seeing how digital payments develop over the years.
 Right now, we don’t need currency.
 Xp&dland is a concept for us to build unlimited spaces of the metaverse and manage communities in the Web 3.0 way.

 How does the partnership between Xp&dland, Noesis tech and Zoo work?

 FoxyMoron and Noesis along with Metaform are equal partners in Xp&dland.
 FoxyMoron moves the narrative of digital, while we write the narrative of experiential.
 Noesis is the tech backbone of this and is also a FoxyMoron-owned company.
 That’s how the three of us come together.

-Taking Gujarat Titans as an example - we can go offline, pick up people on a chatbot community and take them into the metaverse.
-At the metaverse, we can let them participate in a contest and win a jersey.
-So they go back offline.
+Taking Gujarat Titans as an example - we can go offline, speak to people on a chatbot community and take them into the Metaverse.
+On the Metaverse, we can let them participate in a contest and win a jersey.
 This is how we will toggle between all these worlds all the time.

-It’s not about the millions inside the metaverse, it’s about the billions looking from the outside.
-It's essential for brands to be inside the metaverse right now, to get thought leadership and become pioneers.
-Many luxury brands like Gucci and Prada already sell digital goods on the metaverse.
+It’s not about the millions inside the Metaverse, it’s about the billions looking from the outside.
+It's essential for brands to be inside the Metaverse right now, to get thought leadership and become pioneers.
+Many luxury brands like Gucci and Prada already sell digital goods on the Metaverse.
 Meta commerce is going to be a big thing.
 Traditional brands too will have to be a part of this, since it’s going to become a part of our existence.
 I can’t say how this will evolve because we learn something new every day.
-Web 3, Web 2 and Web 0 all need each other.
+Web 3.0, Web 2.0 and Web 0 all need each other.